 Not long after I got my Palmoplantar Pustulosis diagnosis I started get a pain in the joint of my left index finger and TMJ (jaw stiffness and a clicking jaw).
-First I thought it was from the over use of typing on my computer or after been using my hands when cleaning at home.
+First I thought it was from the overuse of typing on my computer or after been using my hands when cleaning at home.
 Back than I didn't know about rheumatoid arthritis or RA which is the shorten version of it's name.
-And I didn't understand there might be a connection to my current Palmoplantar pustuloisis diagnosis.
-I had so many various health condtiotons such as a contionous strep throat infection, roscea in my face, blisters, cracks and soars on my feet and hands, so the pain in my finger was just something I put up with.
+And I didn't understand there might be a connection to my current Palmoplantar Pustuloisis diagnosis.
+I had so many various health conditions such as a contentious strep throat infection, Roscea in my face, blisters, cracks and soars on my feet and hands, so the pain in my finger was just something I put up with.

 What's the difference between rheumatoid arthritis from osteoarthritis?

 According to webMD the main difference between osteoarthritis and rheumatoid arthritis is the cause behind the joint symptoms.
 Osteoarthritis is caused by mechanical wear and tear on joints.
 Rheumatoid arthritis is an autoimmune disease in which the body's own immune system attacks the body's joints.
 There are other types of arthritis as well, one of them is Psoriatic Arthritis which are similar to rheumatoid arthritis.

 Just like Palmoplantar Pustulosis, researchers and doctors are not fully sure what causes rheumatoid arthritis.
 Rheumatoid Arthritis is also an autoimmune disease in it's nature and as any autoimmune disease there are scientific evidence that genes, hormones and lifestyle factors are involved.
 Rheumatoid arthritis researchers continuously investigate other factors that may play a role.
 These factors include infectious agents such as bacteria or viruses, which might explain why it so commonly goes together with PPP.